August 29, 2011

 Beyond this “complementarity,” Moss added, “We have an almost fully interconnected transmission system” and “the wind in the south is wholly complementary to the wind in the northeast.”
 With this robust 200,000-kilometer grid, wind-generated electricity can be moved around to minimize the impacts of variability.

-Where there are wind resources far from a grid interconnection, the Energy Ministry encourages developers to share the cost of building one.
+are wind resources far from a grid interconnection, the Energy Ministry encourages developers to share the cost of building one.
 “Every year we connect more of the country,” Moss said.

 - May 13, 2013